bahmutov/qunit-once/README.md

 ## Small print

-Author: Gleb Bahmutov &copy; 2013
+Author: Gleb Bahmutov &copy; 2013 @bahmutov

 License: MIT - do anything with the code, but don't blame me if it does not work.